This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 In Conclusion: Rebel-Schmebel

 In 2019, the TransferWise CEO expressed hope that, within 10 years, reaching even an African villager with their services would be feasible through digital means.
-For now, African destinations are not seeing much impact from Wise, especially consumers living in blue hats.
+For now, African destinations are seeing little impact from Wise, especially among consumers living in blue hats.

 Any Feedback?